VSolidus/solidus/doc/benchmarking.md

 Benchmarking
 ============

-Solidus Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+VSolidus Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 After compiling solidus-core, the benchmarks can be run with: